jyothibiyyani/WAF-X-Net-AABO/Readme.md

 - Discriminatively Weighted Attention Fusion (DWAF),
 - and Attention-Aware Bayesian Optimization (AABO).

-The framework is designed to address challenges in deepfake detection caused by subtle localized manipulation artifacts, uniform attention-head aggregation, and cross-dataset domain shift.
+The framework is designed to address challenges in deepfake detection arising from subtle and spatially localized manipulation artifacts, uniform attention-head aggregation, and cross-dataset domain shift.

 ---